citizennet/purescript-httpure/docs/Basics.md

 ## Creating a Server

-To create a server, use `HTTPure.serve` (no SSL) or `HTTPure.serve'` (SSL).
+To create a server, use `HTTPure.serve` (no SSL) or `HTTPure.serveSecure` (SSL).
 Both of these functions take a port number, a router function, and an `Eff` that will run once the server has booted.
 The signature of the router function is:

 ```purescript
 forall e.
 HTTPure.Request -> HTTPure.ResponseM e